Please note: the document below was accurate as of publishing. Regulations have since changed. Read the most up-to-date regulations here.

 - Discuss any health concerns/conditions which may make the child at higher risk for complications if exposed to COVID-19.
 Remind families that immunocompromised children and children with chronic health conditions should consult with their primary care provider regarding decisions about camp or VBS attendance.

 Signs highlighting key messages such as physical distancing, covering cough, and frequent handwashing should be posted at all entrances/exits and other key areas of the facility.
 Signs should be age appropriate, and where possible utilise pictures or illustrations to ensure children understand the intended message.
-Where relevant and helpful, markings that are at least six feet apart on the floor can be placed indicating where children should stand or sit.
+Where relevant and helpful, markings that are at least three feet apart on the floor can be placed indicating where children should stand or sit.
 Where one-way systems of movement, or other measures are introduced to reduce incidental close contact, make appropriate markings with signage or tape.

 Camp and vacation Bible school policies, guidance and relevant government documents/information should be shared to all staff/volunteers and parents/caregivers, as appropriate.
 Given the drastic change in the delivery of operations, a meeting with staff prior to reopening, and as changes are introduced, is encouraged to ensure everyone is clear on the arrangements in place.
 Consistency in the execution of these arrangements across the staff is critical.